Unexpected Job Loss? 7 Mistakes to Avoid

 Experiencing a layoff or an unforeseen job change is a highly stressful and challenging life event.
 Reduce financial stress and worry by conducting a thorough and honest review of your budget or talking with a trusted advisor to establish a checkpoint of where your finances are overall.

-Our investment consultants are available to help guide you.
+Our investment consultants are available to help guide you during any life stage or circumstance.

 Investment return and principal value of security investments will fluctuate.
 The value at the time of redemption may be more or less than the original cost.
 Past performance is no guarantee of future results.